mussatto/mussatto.github.io/_posts/2016-10-07-SEO-tools-and-tips.markdown

 In this post I will list and write a couple of things about SEO, its tools and a few tips.

-Its a tutorial / brief list is to make the desired website be more likely to appear in search engines (google, bing, yahoo, etc)
+Its a tutorial / brief list to make the desired website be more likely to appear in search engines (google, bing, yahoo, etc)

 ### Google Search Console